rajeshmajumdar/bit/README.md

 # Flagit
 A CLI tool to manage your TODOs and FIXMEs.
+It pulls out every TODOs and FIXMEs in your codebase and create an issue on github.

+Currently, it only supports Github.
+I do plan to add support for others (this should be easy though).

 ## Quick setup
 Flagit relies on `.git` folder to retrieve the repository and the username.